-When young people with ongoing social care needs are 17.5 years old, their transition assessment and plan is reviewed by our Transitions Team to see if they will need, and be eligible for, adult social care services when they reach 18.
+When young people with ongoing social care needs are 17.5 years old, their transition assessment and plan is reviewed by our Disabled Children and Young People's Service (0-25) to see if they will need, and be eligible for, adult social care services when they reach 18.
 This is done alongside their current EHC plan.
 Assessments such as adult continuing healthcare are also completed at this stage.

 A lot of information and advice is given to the young person and their family at this time to help them make informed decisions.
 Advocacy support can also be provided.